Best Dog Water Bottles of 2026

 Capacity (based on dog size and trip length)

-We typically use smaller bottles for our medium-size dogs on shorter walks in milder weather.
+We typically use smaller bottles for our medium-sized dogs on shorter walks in milder weather.
 For hot summer days, we choose the largest-capacity bottle or bring extra water to refill the dog's bottle as we go.

 Leakproof construction